-No doubt about it, a good customer service for small business should be an integral part of your business marketing strategies.
+No doubt about it, good customer service for small business should be an integral part of your business marketing strategies.

 When your customers are happy with your business, then you should be expecting them to come back.
 It’s as simple as ABC!